Shopify/polaris/src/components/RangeSlider/README.md

 ### Keyboard

 - To move focus to a slider thumb, press the <kbd>tab</kbd> key to move forward and or <kbd>shift</kbd> + <kbd>tab</kbd> to move backward
-- When a thumb has focus, use the up and down or left and right arrow keys to move the thumb and update the associated value value
+- When a thumb has focus, use the up and down or left and right arrow keys to move the thumb and update the associated value.

 <!-- /content-for -->